Interim Financial Information For The Six Months And Full Year Ended 31 December 2025

 Revenue

-In the second half of FY2024, the Group generated revenue of $45.6 million, 8.9% lower than the corresponding period in 2H2023.
-Revenue generated by our China attractions were lower than 2H2023 mainly due to lower visitor arrivals to the two aquariums in Shanghai and Xiamen.
+In the second half of FY2025, the Group generated revenue of $41.71 million, 8.5% lower than the corresponding period in 2H2024.
+Revenue generated by Singapore Flyer as well as our aquarium at Xiamen and Cable Car facility at Xi’an were lower than 2H2024 mainly due to lower visitor arrivals.
+This was partly mitigated by higher revenue generated by our flagship Shanghai Ocean Aquarium which received more visitors during the period compared to 2H2024.

 Operational Results